OUR PROGRAMS

 Extra-Curricular Programming for Clubs

 Blues Clubs are designed for a more flexible approach to our classroom-oriented programs.
-Built for after-school or summer sessions, Alabama Blues Project works with the host organization to tune the depth of instruction and duration of the programs to their special needs.
+Built for after-school or summer sessions, the Alabama Blues Project works with the host school or organization to tune the depth of instruction and duration of the programs to their special needs.

-Summer Blues Camp focuses on teaching students to see the Blues in the context of Alabama folk art culture.
-Throughout the week, students have classes in Blues history, interdisciplinary sessions with local artists, writers, and dancers, and in-depth instruction on guitar, drums, or vocals.
+Blues Camps focus on teaching students to see the Blues in the context of Alabama folk art culture.
+Throughout the camp, students have classes in Blues history, interdisciplinary sessions with local artists, writers, and dancers, and in-depth instruction on guitar, drums, or vocals.
 The camp ends with a free final performance for families and the general public.
 Scholarships are available.